COVID-19 Health & Safety

 What are the health and safety protocols for the Memorial Marathon?

-Every participant must bring proof of either full vaccination prior to 14 days of race day or a negative test within 72 hours of the race they are registered to run to the Health & Fitness Expo.
-All participants must show their photo ID with such proof and personally pick up their bibs.
-Upon successful verification of a vaccination record or a negative COVID-19 test, registered runners will receive a bracelet which must be worn at all times to access the Health & Fitness Expo, the runner corral, medical aid stations, the medal and food area following completion of the race, and to ride an official Marathon hotel shuttle.
+Upon successful verification of a vaccination record or a negative COVID-19 test, registered runners will receive a bracelet which must be worn at all times to access the runner corrals, medical aid stations and the medal and food areas following completion of the race, as well as to ride an official Marathon hotel shuttle.
 All Expo visitors will be required to wear a mask.

 How were these enhanced protocols developed?